-The Quality Improvement Department collaborates with the medical providers, nursing, and all other Henry J. Austin Health Center departments to develop integrated solutions that enhance quality care and service.
+The Quality Improvement Department collaborates with the medical providers, nursing, and all Henry J. Austin Health Center departments to develop integrated and strategic solutions that enhance quality care and service.
 Using principles of the six domains of quality Henry J. Austin Health Center creates measurable goals for the organization that are:

 - Effective – Providing services based on scientific knowledge to all who could benefit and refraining from providing services to those not likely to benefit (avoiding underuse and misuse, respectively).